usr-null/otvet-database-backup/README.md

 The project combines strong end-to-end encryption with GitHub's free infrastructure for public repositories, making it possible to build a low-cost, automated, and privacy-preserving backup workflow without maintaining dedicated backup servers or paid cloud storage.

 Backups are stored as GitHub Release assets and are automatically split into multiple files when necessary.
-This avoids repository file size limitations while allowing large backup histories to be retained using GitHub's release storage infrastructure.
+This avoids GitHub's per-asset release limit while allowing large backup histories to be retained using GitHub's release storage infrastructure.

+If the processed backup is larger than the available disk space on the GitHub Actions runner, the workflow exits with an error and writes a clear failure message to the logs.
+If the backup is split successfully but would require more release assets than GitHub allows in a single release, the workflow also exits with an error and writes a clear failure message to the logs.
+Backups are not automatically split across multiple GitHub Releases.

 > [!IMPORTANT]
 > If the private `age` key is lost, backups become unrecoverable.